Jewish assimilation: Contemporary debate

 The assimilation is the leading cause for the shrinkage of almost all Jewish populations in Western countries since World War II.
 This shrinkage has been called the Silent Holocaust (in comparison to the genocide against Jews during World War II) by Orthodox Judaism outreach activists such as rabbi Ephraim Buchwald of the National Jewish Outreach Program.
 Buchwald said in 1992 that the Jewish community would not be recognizable in 25 to 30 years, going as far as saying: 'We must make certain that young Jews (...) will [be inspired] to live as Jews. (...)
 If we fail to share with our young Jews the beauty and meaningfulness of Jewish life and Jewish heritage (...)
 Hitler will have emerged victorious.'
 According to the 2000—2001 National Jewish Population Survey, from 1996, 47% of American Jews married a non-Jew.
 The NJPS survey said that higher levels of education are associated with lower levels of intermarriage.

 In Assimilation and Community: The Jews in nineteenth-century Europe, Marion Kaplan describes how the Jewish identity was maintained and how the German-Jewish identity was formed, specifically through Jewish women and their actions within their families and their communities.
-Jewish women placed a lot of importance on their culture and religion by reinforcing their traditions.
+Jewish women emphasised their culture and religion by reinforcing their traditions.
 They accomplished this by continually observing Jewish traditions and rituals, such as family dinners on Friday evenings, and holidays from the Jewish calendar.
 Strict adherence to Judaism was essential in maintaining their Jewish identity within their household.
 Kaplan also stresses the importance of family and community; close knit families had strong ties with one another.
 This strong sense of community helped them in protecting and maintaining their culture.
 However, ways in which Jews adapted to the culture can be seen in the way Jewish women raised their children in Germany.
 They encouraged them to take part in sports, learn musical instruments, and read German fairy tales to them.
 Jewish women also subscribed to German periodicals, following its fashion styles and news.